-- The Court or Legal procedure should be easy for the victims and proper protection should be provided to them by the authority.
+- The Court or Legal procedure should be easy for the victims, and the authority should provide proper protection.

 - Justice should be delivered in the mentioned time period (60days)

-- Majority of Protection Officers are male but victims are females, hence Government should recruit female protection officers for the benefit of female victims.
+- Majority of Protection Officers are male, but the victims are females.
+Hence Government should recruit female protection officers for the benefit of female victims.

-- Proper implementation of the act and quick decision making should be done during solving a case.
+- Proper implementation of the act and quick decision-making should be done while solving a case.

-The Hallmark of any matured and civilized society is Gender Justice.
-In this context, the Domestic Violence Act 2005 has enlarged the spear of protection given to women in their domestic relationship.
-The act covers even verbal abuse and threat, Physical and actual violence is not required to be proved by woman complainant.
-Post this legal provision, women feels in a way empowered to fight against any sort of slave treatment mated to them.
+The Hallmark of any mature and civilized society is Gender Justice.
+In this context, the Domestic Violence Act 2005 has enlarged the spear of protection given to women in their domestic relationships.
+The act covers even verbal abuse and threat; physical and actual violence is not required to be proved by the woman complainant.
+Post this legal provision, women feels, in a way, empowered to fight against any sort of slave treatment mated to them.

-There seem to problems with the actual implementations of the regulations.
-In many districts instead of employing Protection Officers, existing Government officials are given this responsibility and are not equipped to deal with the same.
-Therefore they do not fulfil most of the duties specified in the Act, because of this victims are not able to make full use of the law for their benefit.
+There seem to be problems with the actual implementation of the regulations.
+In many districts, instead of employing Protection Officers, existing Government officials are given this responsibility and are not equipped to deal with the same.
+Therefore they do not fulfil most of the duties specified in the Act, because of this, victims cannot make full use of the law for their benefit.
 Similarly, with regard to shelter homes, the act specified that there should be as many as deemed enough.
 However, research into actual implementation has shown that many districts do not have even one shelter home.

 Most cases of Domestic Violence are medico-legal.
-Medical aid is usually necessary when the injured woman seeks for help.
-In cases of serious injuries as a result of domestic violence, doctors are usually the first person from whom medical assistance is sought.
-In almost all cases of domestic violence, a doctor is a competent person to find out whether an injury is inflicted to another person or self-inflicted or accidental.
-It is to be made clear that counselling by a doctor to injured woman who is a victim of domestic violence could be very fruitful and valuable.
+Medical aid is usually necessary when the injured woman seeks help.
+In cases of serious injuries resulting from domestic violence, doctors are usually the first person from whom medical assistance is sought.
+In almost all cases of domestic violence, a doctor is competent to determine whether an injury is inflicted on another person or self-inflicted or accidental.
+It is to be made clear that counselling by a doctor to an injured woman who is a victim of domestic violence could be very fruitful and valuable.

-Though the act has few defects and the implementations leave a lot to be desired, the policy by itself seems to be quite practical.
+Though the act has few defects and the implementations leave much to be desired, the policy itself seems quite practical.